michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 * The script handles Google Trends' limitations by breaking requests into smaller time periods
 * Incomplete data is marked with `.partial.csv`
 * If you encounter rate limiting, try increasing the `--delay` parameter
-* For international searches, specify the appropriate region code
+* For international searches, please specify the appropriate region code

 ## Output Dataset of Google Trends Scraper